Description

 The course will help the participants to:

-- Learn the key features and the strengths of drama pedagogy;
+- Learn the key features and the strengths of drama in education;

 - Participate in improvisation;